ProgClubGSU/Resume-Template-and-Guide/README.md

 **TLDR: Your bullets shouldn’t sound like a student describing what they learned — they should sound like an engineer describing what they shipped.**

+# 🛠️ Projects Section
+Projects are **your proof of work** — they show you can build, ship, and solve problems even without formal experience.

+This section can easily carry your resume *if you do it right*. **Treat every project like it’s a startup feature — not a school assignment.**

+> Most recruiters on non-technical they will skim this section really hard, but it starts to matter more when the resume gets passed to the hiring manager or a technical team member.

+## ✅ What to Include Per Project

+- **Project Name** (bold or standout)
+- 1-line tech stack summary *(React, Node.js, Firestore, etc.)*
+- 3–4 high-quality **multi-line bullets** using the XYZ method
+- GitHub/demo link if available

+## 🎯 Project Writing Rules

+- **Use strong action verbs** (Designed, Engineered, Integrated, etc.)
+- **Be technical** — no “made a website” or “did a project”
+- **Always include metrics** (users, latency, performance, etc.)
+- Include **backend details** or architecture if you have them
+- Each bullet should communicate:
+  - What you built
+  - Why it matters
+  - What tech was involved
+  - What results it achieved

+## ❌ Common Mistakes to Avoid

+- ❌ “Built a personal website using HTML/CSS” ← low signal
+- ❌ Listing projects without bullets
+- ❌ Repeating the same verbs like “Made,” “Created,” “Used”
+- ❌ Not mentioning technologies
+- ❌ No measurable impact or result

+## 💡 Pro Tips

+- Think like a product engineer: What problem were you solving?
+Who used it?
+What tech decision did you make and why?
+- If it’s a class project — reframe it like a real product
+- Use **secure backend, real-time sync, scalable architecture, seed-based PRNG, REST/GraphQL APIs, stateless scaling, etc.** wherever you can truthfully defend it

 ## 🚀 Getting the Template